hristomanos/DestructibleEnvironmentsInVideogames/README.md

 ---

+## What you need to run the application

+1. Visual studio
+2. DirectX 11 API

+---

 ## Abstract

 Investigation of currently popular methods for implementing destructible environments in a computer game and testing the performance of one of the methods.